ltcmelo/psychec/README.md

 }
 ```

-If you parse the snippet above with *cnippet*, you'll see a diagnostic similar/equal to what you would see with GCC or Clang.
+If you "compile" the snippet above with *cnippet*, you'll see a diagnostic similar/equal to what you would see with GCC or Clang.

 ```
 ~ cnip test.c